-The soils of Rías Baixas are fairly uniform in profile with hard granite as the mother rock.
-The wet, coastal climate also support mineral-rich alluvial top soils, a combination of clay, silt, sand and gravel that forms over time from deposits left by running water.
-There is a limited amount of organic material in the soil and an extremely high level of minerality, ideal for conditions for world-class white wines.
+The soils of Rías Baixas are fairly uniform throughout the five sub-regions, dominated by granite and in some places, schist.
+Large rivers and tributaries have also left alluvial and colluvial deposits – a combination of clay, silt, sand and gravel.
+There is a limited amount of organic material in the soil and an extremely high level of minerality – ideal conditions for Albariño and for producing the sleek and characterful white wines that Rías Baixas is famous for.